Askeladd: Appearances

 Askeladd is the commander of a small but powerful Viking band, which owed its success to Askeladd's exceptional intelligence.
 He is half-Danish and half-Welsh, being the son of a Welsh princess captured by a Viking raider.
 In his introduction, Askeladd gives missions to the series' protagonist, Thorfinn, rewarding him with duels, in which Thorfinn consistently tries to kill him and avenge his father, Thors.
-The relationship between Askeladd and Thorfinn is seen in a flashback where Askleadd is ordered to kill the latter's father, Thors.
+The relationship between Askeladd and Thorfinn is seen in a flashback where Askeladd is ordered to kill the latter's father, Thors.
 Despite being defeated by Thors, Askeladd accomplishes his mission by taking his soldiers hostage.
 The young Thorfinn would keep chasing Askeladd for a decade, hoping he would accomplish revenge for his father's death.
 During the Viking invasion and war in England, he manipulates Thorfinn's desire for revenge against him as a way of keeping the gifted young fighter in his service and has him rescue Prince Canute from the Viking Thorkell.

 When Askeladd's soldiers betray him for their safety against Thorkell's soldiers, Thorfinn comes to Askeladd's aid.
 With Askeladd's aid, Thorfinn manages to defeat Thorkell in one-on-one combat.
 Thorkell makes peace with Askeladd, who decides to take down King of Denmark Sweyn Forkbeard with the aid of his son, Canute.
 Askeladd's soldiers leave him, with his second-in-command, Bjorn, dying in a last duel.
 In his next duel with Thorfinn, Askeladd reveals he is the son of the Viking Olaf and a slave woman whom he treated badly.
 His mother gave him the name Lucius Artorius Castus, the legitimate king of Britain, but he received the nickname Askeladd (covered in ash) as a boy while working for a blacksmith.
-Askleadd believes in the legend of Avalon, which inspired him to support Prince Canute's bid for the kingship of the Danes and ultimately sacrifice himself by assassinating King Sweyn in order to install Canute as the Danish King and to ensure the safety of Wales from Denmark.
+Askeladd believes in the legend of Avalon, which inspired him to support Prince Canute's bid for the kingship of the Danes and ultimately sacrifice himself by assassinating King Sweyn in order to install Canute as the Danish King and to ensure the safety of Wales from Denmark.
 After this, Askeladd defeats Thorfinn and moves on with his plans.
 Askeladd kills King Sweyn while feigning madness and let Canute be the one to reign the country instead.
 Thorfinn chases after him which distracts the Viking who is stabbed by Canute in the process.
 In his last moments, an angered Thorfinn shouts at Askeladd to recover and fight again like promised, but Askeladd dies, telling Thorfinn to become a true warrior.

 Despite Askeladd's death, the character continuously appears in Thorfinn's nightmares, which haunt the path he chose after Thors' death.
 However, upon deciding to bring peace to his friends and family, Thorfinn has a hallucination of Askeladd and Thors when talking with one of his mentors, Leif Erikson.
 Thorfinn smiles and refers to the three as his fathers.